 Jail Policies and Procedures

 Intake Procedures / Booking

 The jail intake procedure is made up of each of these steps:

 - They’ll put you in a holding cell.
 If the jail is really busy, you will have to wait, sometimes for many hours, before you get processed.

-- Firstly, you will have to answer some questions, such as what is your legal name, street address, birth date and a contact person.
+- Firstly, you will have to answer some questions, such as what your legal name is, street address, birth date and a contact person.

 - They’ll also ask you about your mental and medical history.